Why There Are Two Ways to Count in Korean — Native vs Sino-Korean Numbers Explained (Updated May 2026)

 | 하나 개 for “one item” | 한 개 | han gae | 하나 changes to 한 before counters. |

-Try choosing the answer first, then tap “Show answer” to check your instinct.
+Try answering first, then open each card to check your instinct.

-Answer: A) 두 명 — Small person counts usually use native Korean numbers.
+두 명 (du myeong, “two people”) is the common everyday pattern for a small number of people.
+Small person counts usually use native Korean numbers.

 In real Korean, people may still understand you if you choose the wrong number system in simple phrases.
 But the wrong pairing can sound unnatural immediately, especially in basic phrases like time, age, prices, floors, room numbers, and object counting.
 For fluency, memorize phrases rather than isolated numbers.